 At Nest, we’ve designed home security for the people who live there.
 So Nest Secure gives you different ways to set up your alarm system depending on your family’s needs.

-Simply open the Nest app on your phone or tablet and choose the settings you want.
+Open the Nest app on your phone or tablet and choose the settings you want.

-Customizing Nest Secure
+Customize Nest Secure

 Can I pick how much time I have before the alarm triggers?